Daniel-Nikpayuk/CPPF-CTR/README.md

 My analysis confirms Toby Sanger's: that the NDP with their time in office have proven to be the most responsible economic managers out of the three.

-As with his analysis, I have compared the party fiscals over the provincial and territorial budgets; the federal budget alone, as well as a combination of provinces, territories, and federal Canada.
-There are two exceptions: Northwest Territories as well as Nunavut have been excluded from these comparisons as neither run government by parties, but rather by consensus.
+As with his analysis, I have compared the party fiscals in three varieties:

+1. over the provincial and territorial budgets;
+2. the federal budget alone;
+3. a combination of provinces, territories, and federal Canada.

+There are two exceptions to the provincial / territorial data: Northwest Territories as well as Nunavut have been excluded from these comparisons as neither run government by a party system, but rather by *consensus*.
 That still leaves 10 provinces, and 1 territory (Yukon), as well as 1 federal budget between the years of 1981-2013.
-That's 33 years in a single time frame, but as there are 12 regions, that adds up to 396 (12\*33=396) years of data to work with.
+That's 33 years in a single time frame, but as there are 12 regions, that adds up to 396 years (12\*33=396) of data to work with.

 ### Provincial / Territorial: